EnesEmreDemir/roar/README.md

+# (Will be rewritten with better architecture in future.)
 # Roar
 Roar is a twitter clone project made with react.js and .NET 5.
-(On progress)

 ## Technologies used
 The project is divided into two parts: Frontend and Backend.